Nissan Fairlady Z432 (1970)

 Yamamoto: How much do they weigh?

-Tanabe: About two-thirds the weight of steel.
+Tanabe: About two-thirds the weight of steel wheels.

 Repeated Crash Tests